Support Centre

 8. Data Subject Rights

 The controller shall facilitate the exercise of data subject rights.
-In certain cases, the controller shall not refuse to act on the request of the data subject for exercising his or her rights, unless the data controller demonstrates that it is not in a position to identify the data subject.
+In certain cases, the controller shall not refuse to act on the request of the data subject for exercising their rights, unless the data controller demonstrates that it is not in a position to identify the data subject.
 The controller shall provide information on action taken on a request of the data subject without undue delay and in any event within 30 days of receipt of the request.

 8.1.
 Right to be informed

-The controller is obliged to take appropriate measures to provide to the data subjects and prescribed information, i.e. information concerning the exercise of rights, in concise, transparent, intelligible and easily accessible from, using clear and plain language in particular if the information is intended for a minor.
+The controller is obliged to take appropriate measures to provide the data subjects and prescribed information, i.e. information concerning the exercise of rights, in concise, transparent, intelligible, and easily accessible form, using clear and plain language in particular if the information is intended for a minor.
 The information is provided in writing, or by other means, including, where appropriate, by electronic means.
 When requested by the data subject, the information may be provided orally, provided that the identity of the data subject is indisputably proven by other means.

 The data subject has the right to request from the controller the information whether their personal data is processed or not, access to that data, as well as the following information: